MichaelBell/badapple/README.md

     ./bit_dump32.py

-Copy the resulting `badapple480x480-565.bin` to the root directory of an SD card.
+Gzip the resulting `badapple480x480-565.bin`, and copy `badapple480x480-565.bin.gz` to the root directory of an SD card.

-To avoid lag, edit `pimoroni-pico/drivers/sdcard/sdcard.c` and increase the `CLK_FAST` to 50MHz.

 Build the project in the normal way, flash to the Presto, and enjoy!